Aloso/lexical-sort/README.md

 These benchmarks were executed on an AMD A8-7600 Radeon R7 CPU with 4x 3.1GHz.

-The benchmark on the left compares 100 randomly generated strings with 5 to 20 characters, containing both ASCII and non-ASCII characters.
-Several of them need to be transliterated to multiple characters (e.g. `ß`, `æ`).
+- The first benchmark compares 100 randomly generated strings with 5 to 20 characters, containing both ASCII and non-ASCII characters.

-The benchmark in the middle also comparse 100 randomly generated strings with 5 to 20 characters, but they are ASCII-only.
+- The second benchmark also compares 100 randomly generated strings with 5 to 20 characters, but they're ASCII-only.

-The benchmark on the right comparse 100 randomly generated strings.
-Each string consists of `"T-"` followed by 1 to 8 decimal digits.
+- The last benchmark compares 100 randomly generated strings, each consisting of `"T-"` followed by 1 to 8 decimal digits.
 This is a stress test for natural sorting.

+The last, dark blue bar is the string comparison function in the standard library:

 ![Diagrams](./docs/Diagrams.png)